looeee/discoverthreejs-site/markdown/book/appendix/javascript-reference.md

 Closely related to scope is the **execution context** or simply **context**.
 Context, in simple terms, refers to the value of the `this` keyword, while scope is related to variable resolution and access.
 We'll explore `this` in detail below.

 Unlike scope, the execution context _can_ change at run time.
 For example, a function may be called at multiple points in your code and each time will have a different execution context and hence a different value of `this`, while the scope will be the same each time.
-We'll examine {{< link path="book/appendix/javascript-reference/#execution-context-and-the-this-keyword" title="execution context and `this`" >}} in more detail below.
+We'll examine [execution context and `this`]({{< relref "book/appendix/javascript-reference#execution-context-and-the-this-keyword" >}} "execution context and `this`") in more detail below.

 ### Global Scope